 We have several maps available online for download or to view that detail the district.
 Our maps include information on properties, fault zones, parking and speed restrictions, rubbish collection routes, tsunami evacuation zones, walking, riding and dog access maps, water supply project maps and much more.

-Please note the Map Viewer Terms and Conditions
+Note the Map Viewer Terms and Conditions [PDF 228 KB].

 Kāpiti beaches are shared spaces – as a community, we want everyone to be able to enjoy them safely together.